wearearima/big-data-platform/deployment/README.md

 ### 1.5.1.
 Using Argo Workflows

-To access the UI, use port-forward:
+To access the UI, use port-forward and go to: https://localhost:2746.

 ```
 kubectl -n argo port-forward deployment/argo-server 2746:2746
 ```

-In order to interact with Argo Workflows, you need to install the ARGO CLI following the instructions [here](https://github.com/argoproj/argo-workflows/releases/tag/v3.3.1).
+In order to interact with Argo Workflows through the command line, you need to install the ARGO CLI following the instructions [here](https://github.com/argoproj/argo-workflows/releases/tag/v3.3.1).
  After installation you will be able to, among other things:

 - Submit jobs: